 When we accept Christ as our Lord and Savior, He takes us and washes all the gunk away and makes us clean.
 Then He covers us in righteous robes and we are made new.
 We can walk away from our past mistakes because we are not our past.

-You Are Not Your Past: You Belong With Me Review
+You Belong With Me Review

 Hannah is a realtor who can’t sell houses.
 She spends much of her time convincing people not to sell their homes or trying to convince buyers they can only buy a property if they plan to keep it as is.
 She’s a little obsessed with preserving the history and keeping things exactly as they are—or as they were.